NunoSempere/nunosempere.github.io/rat/general-semantics.md

 # Why did General Semantics fail?

-## Why do I care?
+## What was General Semantics?
+Why do I care about this question?

-Because the purpose of the Institute of General Semantics attracts me: to improve human rationality, and to use that to improve the world.
+General Semantics was, in short, the previous rationality movement.
+Its purpose was to improve human rationality, and to use that to improve the world.
+The question interests me because I see certain similarities betwen general semanticists and current rationalists.

+## What are some similarities with the current rationalist movement?

+Yudkowsky and Korzybski have certain similarities.
+Both movements have fiction (but the General Semanticists seem to do better in this area, having had Heinlein, A. E. van Vogt, etc.) Both movements have similar goals.
+CFAR looks similar to the Institute of General Semantics, which also gave workshops.
+Both movements had similar amount of cognitive power at their disposal, it seems to me.

 ## Did General Semantics fail?